Illegal migration from Bengal into Arakan after 1948

 Seit Twe Maung 1960

-The extent to which Chittagonian migrants into Arakan have usurped the identity of the indigenous Arakan Muslims was also the subject of hard hitting article by Seit Twe Maung, quite possibly a pseudonym, entitled “Rohengya affairs" in the publication “Rakhine Tanzaung Magazine” Vol. 2 No. 9 1960-61.
+The extent to which Chittagonian migrants into Arakan have usurped the identity of the indigenous Arakan Muslims was also the subject of a hard hitting article by Seit Twe Maung, quite possibly a pseudonym, entitled “Rohengya affairs" in the publication “Rakhine Tanzaung Magazine” Vol. 2 No. 9 1960-61.
 While expressing his sympathy for “those Arakan Muslims who have stayed among us for generations.
 We will continue to regard them as our kinsmen and our brethren”, he criticises Muslim writer Ba Tha for a recent publication about the history of “Roewengyas” and concludes: “It is quite clear why Ba Tha and his comrades are trying to create these Chittagonian settlers as an indigenous separate race.”
 Ba Tha’s article asserted that the descendants of early Arab settlers were called Rowenhynas who later became Roewanyas.
 Seit Twe Maung clearly doesn’t believe a word of all this and tells us why in considerable detail.

 That Thu 1963